iris-technologies/iris-code-conventions/PHP/partials/strings.md

 ### Prepared queries

-Always use prepared queries instead of raw SQL like and ALWAYS, ALWAYS, escape all variables.
+Always use prepared queries instead of raw SQL and ALWAYS, ALWAYS, escape all variables.

 Use double quotes `"` for the strings.